reframejs/reframe/docs/overview.template.md

 But Reframe also allows you to create pages with a dynamic view.

-All kinds of apps can be created (static websites, universal React apps, SPAs, etc.), and Reframe is customizable (custom webpack config, custom build tool such as Rollup, custom hapi server config, custom server framework such as Express, custom routing library other than Crossroads.js, custom React integration, custom view library such as Preact, etc.)
+All kinds of apps can be created (static websites, universal React apps, SPAs, etc.), and Reframe is customizable
+(custom webpack config, custom build tool such as Rollup, custom hapi server config, custom server framework such as Express, custom routing library other than Crossroads.js, custom React integration, custom view library such as Preact, etc.).

 ### Why Reframe?

-Reframe is born out of two opposed intentions
+Reframe is born out of two opposed intentions:

- - I want to use a framework to be able to quickly implement a prototype.
+ - I want to use a framework to quickly implement a prototype.
    And I don't want to design an entire app architecture before even starting to write one line of code.

  - I don't want to use a framework because of the framework's limitations.